What is it?

 There’s a surprising amount of room inside the Ampera considering all the technology tucked away underneath and the fact that it’s a four-seater.
 Leg- and headroom are generous, and the large central tunnel created by the battery lay-out is actually quite handy for leaning purposes.
 A 300-litre boot isn’t class-leading but it’s not bad for a car with all the extra drivetrain and battery gubbins like this.
 The centre console is quite strange – it’s made up of a fl at, touchscreen-style pad.
 It works well enough but seems a bit gimmicky and unusual.

-The downside to the Ampera is its price – an eye-watering £29,995 after the government’s £5,000 electric car grant.
-That’s a heck of a lot for a four-seater car of this size, but official EU fuel tests suggest you’ll get 235.4mpg – that’s accounting for the time running on electricity alone and using the petrol engine.
+The downside to the Ampera is its price – an eye-watering £28,750 after the government’s £5,000 electric car grant.
+Even though they’ve recently been reduced, that’s a heck of a lot for a four-seater car of this size, although EU fuel tests suggest you’ll get 235.4mpg – that’s accounting for the time running on electricity alone and using the petrol engine.
 Blimey.
 As for residual values, they’re still out to tender for alternative fuel cars, but if the Prius is anything to go by, it’s looking promising.
-Indeed, this and the near-identical Chevrolet Volt were even jointly voted European Car of the Year last year.
+An interesting super-green car from Vauxhall that deserves to do well.